haroohie-club/SerialLoops/README.md

       for Winget or `choco install make` for Chocolatey.
 If using Winget, you will then have to go into system preferences and add Make to the path.
     - Installation on macOS can be done through Xcode or Homebrew.
 If using Xcode, open a terminal and type `xcode-select --install`.
 If you would rather use Homebrew, open a terminal after installing Homebrew and type `brew install make`.
+    - Make comes preinstalled on many Linux distributions, and if you're using the Debian or RPM package, it was definitely installed when you installed
-    - Make comes preinstalled on many Linux distributions.
-If it is not installed on yours, you will likely be able to install it with your package as simply as `[packagemanger] install make` from a terminal.
+      Serial Loops.
+If you're using the tar.gz it is not installed on yours, you will likely be able to install it as simply as
+      `[packagemanger] install make` from a terminal.

   To test if make is installed properly, type `make --verison` into a terminal and see if it produces the version of make.
 * If you would rather not install Make, or if it is not working properly, you can instead run it through a Docker container.
 To do this, you should install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or the Docker Engine.
 Ensure the Docker engine is running and make sure to check the "Use Docker for ASM Hacks" option in Preferences.
 You may want to occasionally clean up containers created by Serial Loops, as it will create many of them.
-    - On Windows, though, you will additionally need to install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+    - On Windows, you will additionally need to install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
       From an admin PowerShell or Terminal window (Winkey + X + A), simply type `wsl --install` to install it.

-In general, Make is recommended, but it can be more difficult to get working on Windows systems sometimes.
-In this case, feel free to use Docker.

 #### Installing OpenAL (Linux)
 If you're running on Linux and _not using one of the package releases_ (the `.deb` or `.rpm`), you will also need to install OpenAL which is used for audio processing.